prscX/react-native-notification-banner/README.md

 - **iOS**

-	- After `react-native link react-native-notification-banner`, please verify node_modules/react-native-notification-banner/ios/ contains Pods folder.
+  - After `react-native link react-native-notification-banner`, please verify `node_modules/react-native-notification-banner/ios/` contains `Pods` folder.
 If does not exist please execute `pod install` command on `node_modules/react-native-notification-banner/ios/`, if any error => try `pod repo update` then `pod install`
+  - After verification, open your project and create a folder 'RNNotificationBanner' under Libraries.
+  - Drag `node_modules/react-native-notification-banner/ios/pods/Pods.xcodeproject` into RNNotificationBanner, as well as the RNNotificationBanner.xcodeproject if it does not exist.
+  - Add the `BRYXBanner.framework` into your project's `Embedded Binaries` and make sure the framework is also in linked libraries.
+  - Go to your project's `Build Settings -> Frameworks Search Path` and add `${BUILT_PRODUCTS_DIR}/BRYXBanner` non-recursive.

+  - Now build your iOS app through Xcode

 - **Android**